mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 1. Add `JUnit` and `Spring test` dependencies.
 2. Enable Spring in Tests
-    1. any Spring enabled test will run with the help of @RunWith(SpringJUnit4ClassRunner.class); the runner is essentially the entry-point to start using the Spring Test framework.
+    1. any Spring enabled test will run with the help of `@RunWith(SpringJUnit4ClassRunner.class)`, the runner is essentially the entry-point to start using the Spring Test framework.
-    2. also need the @ContextConfiguration annotations to load the context configuration
+    2. also need the `@ContextConfiguration` annotations to load the context configuration

 ```java
 @RunWith(SpringJUnit4ClassRunner.class)